gabesargeant/blog/gabrielsargeant/content/posts/referenceProject/index.md

 [CSVNinja](https://github.com/gabesargeant/csv_ninja) Have a look if you like and don't judge :D

 **The Python Part**
 Replacing PHP was pretty simple.
-I wanted to do something substantial with Python and needed some guide rails for structuring a simple REST API.
-Enter stage left, [The Flask Framework](https://flask.palletsprojects.com/en/1.1.x/)
+I wanted to do something more substantial with Python and needed some guide rails for structuring a simple REST API.
+Enter stage left: [The Flask Framework](https://flask.palletsprojects.com/en/1.1.x/)

 The requirements for the API were broadly to support the left to right flow of a user through the stages of the application: